zealvora/certified-kubernetes-application-developer/practice-tests/dep-upgrade.md

 ### Background

-You are a Kubernetes administrator responsible for maintaining applications on a Kubernetes cluster that has recently been upgraded to version 1.32.
+You are a Kubernetes administrator responsible for maintaining applications on a Kubernetes cluster that has recently been upgraded to the latest version.
 You've discovered an old deployment manifest file, `old-nginx-deployment.yaml`, which was used to deploy an Nginx application on a much older Kubernetes version (1.15).

 This manifest file is no longer compatible with the current Kubernetes API versions and will fail if applied directly.